tyler-hicks/dice-roller-452/README.md

 ## Usage
 1. Run the program
-2a.
-Input your dice roll in the format: XdY +- XdY +-...
+2. Input your dice roll in the format: XdY +- XdY +-...
 Z, where X is the number of a type of dice, and Y is the number of sides
 You can add as many dice as you want, with whatever sides you want.
 Example: 1d6 + 2d4 + 6d8 + 9
-    a.
-Format is important.
-Please add a space between the + or - and the variables.
+    (Format is important.
+Please add a space between the + or - and the variables.)
-2b.
-You can now roll multiple times by adding 'x#' to the end of your equation.
+3. You can now roll multiple times by adding 'x#' to the end of your equation.
 For example: 1d20 + 1d6 + 7 x3.
 This will roll those dice 3 times in a row and give you 3 separate results.
-3. Press enter and you'll get your results.
+4. Press enter and you'll get your results.
 The program will display the results of each dice roll in the order that they were input, as well as the total.
-4. Run the program again to roll again.
+5. Run the program again to roll again.

 ## Upcoming Features
 - Continuous rolling -- don't need to run the program again once one roll is completed.